Felix Feist (director): Life

 Feist was the son of a MGM sales executive, Felix F. Feist (1884–1936), and nephew of a publishing house magnate, Leo Feist.
 He was educated at Columbia University.
 In the late 1920s he found work as a newsreel cameraman, and he was on staff at MGM from 1929 to 1932, directing screen tests and producing one-reel travelogues.

 In 1931, Feist married Dorothy Hart Jacobs.
 The two met in New York, NY, and traveled to Los Angeles together where Feist began his career with MGM.
 They had two daughters, Marjory and Jacqueline Ellison.

+Marjory (or Marjery) and Jacqueline Ellison.
+Jacqueline eloped at age 14 in Tijuana, but the marriage was annulled five year later on the grounds that it was improperly performed.

 His second marriage was to Lisa Howard, a pioneering female journalist and television news anchor, who briefly had an acting career.
 She appeared in a few of his films, such as The Man Who Cheated Himself, Guilty of Treason, and Donovan's Brain.
 They had a daughter, Fritzi.

 In 1955, he married Lulu Estelle "Barbara" Allen, whose son, Raymond, he adopted.
 Raymond became a fantasy author.

 Feist died of cancer on September 2, 1965, at the age of 55.
 In his obituary, it was reported that he had three sons and three daughters.
+The sons were Felix, Jr., Raymond, and Robert.